 In October 2019, a single bottle of Macallan Fine and Rare 60-Year-Old 1926 sold for a record-breaking US$1.9 million, becoming the most expensive bottle of wine or spirit ever auctioned.
 One year before that, a bottle from the same batch of Macallan sold for US$1.2 million at auction.

 Store bottles of whisky upright and monitor the condition of the cork.
-Constant contact with high strength alcohol can degrade the cork, causing it to disintegrate and/or transfer unpleasant flavors into the liquid.
-Flip the bottles a couple times a year to help ensure the cork does not dry out or oxidase.
+The cork will degrade if in constant contact with the high strength of alcohol in whiskey.
+Over time, it may begin to disintegrate and even transfer unpleasant flavors into the whiskey.
+Bottles should be stored upright to help protect the condition of the cork.

 Keep it dark.
-Store bottles away from strong sunlight which can affect the delicate flavors and desired colour of the spirit, which cause evaporation.
-Consider using motion activated lighting to keep light exposure at a minimum.
+Direct sunlight and intense lighting causes a chemical reaction, degrading the delicate flavors of the whiskey.
+Store whiskey out of direct light and consider using motion activated lighting to keep light exposure at a minimum.

 Keep the collection consistently cool, but not too cold.
 If a collection becomes too cold, it can cause the spirit to become cloudy.
 Experts recommend storing whisky at a temperature of 15 – 20 Degrees Celsius.